sebastiangeiger01/bikesharing/deliverables/Challenges.md

 ### Frontend - Backend

 Flawless technical cooperation between the frontend and the backend is essential for software, as it cannot function without it.
 In the development process, as with any software, there were problems here and there in this project.
-One example was the development of the bike management page.
-There were problems with the creation of bicycles.
-After discussion between the two development teams, this problem was solved.
+An example of this was during the development of the bike management page.
+Once there were problems with the creation of bicycles.
+After discussion between the two development teams, it turned out that there was a misunderstanding in the frontend regarding the API and the implementation of the backend.
+Later, errors occurred again when deleting bikes, when the layout of the bike management page was revised again and was to be tested.
+These errors were then corrected by adjustments in the backend.